Nexus-Mods/Vortex/README.md

 * "severity" : This element accepts one of the following: "information" | "warning" | "critical"; this will modify UI elements accordingly to highlight the severity type of the announcement.
 (Currently only changes the color of the announcement's icon)

+* "version" : Providing a specific version number will ensure that the announcement only shows inside copies of Vortex with that specific version number.

 Example of a valid announcement: